-As shown in our earlier work, sensemaking is the process an analyst goes through when trying to collect, organize and represent the content of a document corpus.
-[Russell, et al., 1993] As described in that earlier work, sensemaking is intrinsically iterative and creative as the analyst works through content, iterating both to restructure the available content (including or excluding content), as well as to create representations of the content for organizational and inferential reasons.
+As shown in our earlier work, sensemaking is the process a reader/analyst goes through when trying to collect, organize and represent the content of a document corpus.
+[13] As described in that earlier work, sensemaking is intrinsically iterative and creative as the analyst works through content, iterating both to restructure the available content (including or excluding content), as well as to create representations of the content for organizational and inferential reasons.